 - Episode 25 begins with fake titles and credits for a historical epic called The Black Eagle (purportedly based on a book by Rafael Sabatini), whose opening scene is interrupted by the real Title Sequence.
 The scene nevertheless goes on for long enough that early audiences were probably scrambling for the week's Radio Times, wondering if there had been another of the last-minute schedule changes to which Python was often subjected.

-- Episode 29 opened with the opening credit sequence, music and all, to The Money Programme (a real finance and business programme that has been airing since 1966).
+- Episode 29 opened with the opening credit sequence, music and all, to The Money Programme (a real finance and business programme that aired from 1966-2010).
 Only when the presenter was revealed to be a comically money-mad Eric Idle who burst into song was the veil lifted.

 - Episode 39 took this still further by opening with the Thames TV ident and a fake continuity link delivered by actual Thames continuity presenter David Hamilton, perhaps fooling early viewers into thinking their television was tuned to the wrong station until Hamilton announced, "But right now, here's a rotten old BBC programme!"